List of Cluedo characters: Television

 In 1990, Cluedo inspired several television series which (in addition to the standard six characters) created additional characters – primarily victims.
-The most notable recurring character in the UK series was Mr. White, and the Australian series introduced Det.
+The most notable recurring character in the UK series was Mr. White while the Australian series introduced Det.
 Sgt.
-Stanley Bogong (who also appeared in French, German and Swedish versions).
+Stanley Bogong, who also appeared in French, German and Swedish versions.

+Books

-BooksClue Jr., a "Let's Read and Play" book written by Sara Miller and illustrated by Jim Talbot released in 2004, introduced five new suspects: a butler, a cook, a gardener, a maid, and a repairman.
+Clue Jr., a "Let's Read and Play" book written by Sara Miller and illustrated by Jim Talbot released in 2004, introduced five new suspects: a butler, a cook, a gardener, a maid, and a repairman.

 Characters in other media

 In the first half of 1985, Mobil joined Cluedo to introduce three new characters as part of its "Mobil £5 Million Cluedo Mystery" contest game: Sir Peach, Lady Oakwood, and Dr. Prussian.
 The characters were added along with three additional murder weapons to balance the game's playing elements.
-Of the three, only the name "Peach" would be re-used for other characters.Clue Chronicles: Fatal Illusion, Hasbro's short-lived interactive video-game series, added five characters to the usual six: Ian Masque, Marina Popov, Martin Urfe, Sabata, and Dr. Julia Kell.
-In 1938, eccentric millionaire Masque invites the original Cluedo suspects and the new characters to his isolated Swiss mountain estate for a mysterious dinner party.
-Popov is an attractive, blonde Russian psychic; Urfe is a mediocre magician hired by Masque to entertain his guests and may be a fraud; Sabata is a deranged Spanish artist; and aging German psychoanalyst Julia Kell may have Nazi ties.
+Of the three, only the name "Peach" would be re-used for other characters.

+Clue Chronicles: Fatal Illusion, Hasbro's short-lived interactive video game series set in 1938, added five characters to the usual six: Ian Masque, an eccentric millionaire who invites the original suspects and new characters to his isolated Swiss mountain estate for a mysterious dinner party; Marina Popov, an attractive, blonde Russian psychic; Martin Urfe, a mediocre magician hired by Masque to entertain his guests who may be a fraud; Sabata, a deranged Spanish artist; and Dr. Julia Kell, an aging German psychoanalyst who may have Nazi ties.